rsc1975/asbool/README.md

 # tobool
-Dart extension and operator to convert whatever thing to boolean, just like !! operator in JS
+Dart extension and operator to convert whatever thing to boolean, just like `!!` double operator in Javascript or Typescript